alexanderjamesking/node-hello-aws-sns-sqs/README.md

-# node-hello-aws-sns-sqs
+# Node AWS SNS SQS Example using aws-sdk-js

-Node.js example to publish to SNS topic and consume via SQS queue
+Very basic Node.js example to publish to SNS topic and consume via SQS queue.

-## Prerequisites
+### AWS Admin Console

-### AWS
+1. Set up SNS Topic

-Set up SNS Topic
+2. Set up SQS Queue
-Set up SQS Queue
+3. Subscribe the Queue to the SNS Topic
-Subscribe the Queue to the SNS Topic
+4. Set up IAM User and give the user access to SNS and SQS
-Set up IAM User and give the user access to SNS and SQS
+5. Create and download the IAM User credentials

 ### Running locally

-Update details in config.json
+1. Update credentials in config.json
-Update TopicArn in publishToSNSTopic.js
+2. Update TopicArn in publishToSNSTopic.js
-Update QueueUrl in receiveMessageFromSQSQueue.js
+3. Update QueueUrl in receiveMessageFromSQSQueue.js

-Install dependencies
+4. Install dependencies
 ```
 npm install
 ```

-Publish a message to the topic
+5. Publish a message to the topic
 ```
 node publishToSNSTopic.js
 ```

-Check it appears in the list of messsages in SQS queue
+6. Check it appears in the list of messsages in SQS queue (AWS Admin Console)

-Receive the message then delete
+7. Receive the message then delete
 ```
 node receiveMessageFromSQSQueue.js
 ```